asyncapi/community/AsyncAPI_Community_Building_Goals_2025.md

 For 2025, we need to focus on the following:

-- Revise the Ambassadors' Contribution Guide to include booth volunteering as a requirement.
+- Revise the Ambassadors' Contribution Guide to include booth volunteering as a counted contribution.
 - Gather feedback from the ambassadors on how we can enhance their experience.
+- Review current Ambassador contributions and activity.
 - Involve them in the Education Content initiative.

 #### 5. AsyncAPI Grant Program